matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Database-Administration-Statements/Account-Management-Statements/grant.md

 ### GRANT Overview

-System permissions are those of the initial system *root*.
-The system *root* can create and delete other *accounts*, and manage *accounts*.
-A system *root* cannot manage other resources of other *accounts*.
+System permissions are those of the initial System account administrator ( The corresponding user is the *root*).
+The System account administrator can create and delete other *accounts*, and manage *accounts*.
+A System account administrator cannot manage other resources of other *accounts*.

 To use `GRANT` to GRANT permissions to other users or roles, you must first have the `WITH GRANT OPTION` permissions and the permissions you are granting.
 Use the' SHOW GRANTS' statement to find out the grant status of your current or another role.
 For more information, see [SHOW GRANTS](show-grants.md).